rVnPower/pixivfe/README.md

 ## Using the Makefile

 The project includes a Makefile to simplify common development tasks.
-Here are the available commands:
+Run `make help` to view the available commands.

-- `make all`: Run fmt, build, and test
-- `make fmt`: Format Go code
-- `make build`: Build the binary
-- `make test`: Run tests
-- `make run`: Build and run the binary
-- `make clean`: Remove the built binary
-- `make install-pre-commit`: Install test script as pre-commit hook
-- `make help`: Show all available targets and their descriptions

-You can use these commands to streamline your development workflow.

 ## Hosting PixivFE